uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/vm.rst

 .. container::

-   oneMKL Vector Mathematics functions (VM) compute a mathematical function of each of the vector elements.
-VM includes a set of functions (arithmetic, power, trigonometric, exponential, hyperbolic, special, and rounding) that operate on vectors of real and complex numbers.

    Application programs that improve performance with VM include nonlinear programming software, computation of integrals, financial calculations, computer graphics, and many others.